 An Act to Incorporate the Members of the New-York Institution for the Instruction of the Deaf and Dumb, Passed April 15, 1819:To Which Is Added, the by-Laws, and the Names and Residence of the Officers and Directors, Also, the Directors Arranged Into Com Ephraim Conrad

 Your money can change the world.
 The Impact Investor: Lessons in Leadership and Strategy for Collaborative Capitalism offers precise details on what exactly impact investing entails, embodied in the experiences and best and proven practices of some of the world´s most successful impact investors, across asset classes, geographies, and areas of impact.
 The audiobook discusses the parameters of impact investing in unprecedented detail and clarity, providing both context and tools to those eager to engage in the generational shift in the way finance and business is being approached in the new era of collaborative capitalism.
 The book presents a simple thesis with clarity and conviction: ´´Impact investing can be done successfully.
 This is what success looks like, and this is what it requires.´´ With much-needed lessons for practitioners, the authors view impact investing as a harbinger of a new, more ´´multilingual´´ (cross-sector), transparent, and accountable form of economic leadership.
 The Impact Investor: Lessons in Leadership and Strategy for Collaborative Capitalism serves as a resource for a variety of players in finance and business, including: Investors: It demonstrates not only the types of investments that can be profitable and impactful but also details best practices that, with roots in impact investing, will increasingly play a role in undergirding the success of all investment strategies.
 Wealth advisors/financial services professionals: With unprecedented detail on the innovative structures and strategies of impact investing funds, the book provides guidance to financial institutions on how to incorporate these investments in client portfolios.
 Foundations: The book explores the many catalytic and innovative ways for for-profit and nonprofit investors to partner, amplifying the potential social and environmental impacts of philanthropic spending and market-rate endowment investment.
-PLEASE NOTE...
+PLEASE NO...
 1. Language: English.
 Narrator: Tim Reynolds.
 Audio sample: http://samples.audible.de/bk/adbl/021410/bk_adbl_021410_sample.mp3.
 Digital audiobook in aax.

 If you cut off a spider´s leg, it´s crippled; if you cut off its head, it dies.
 But if you cut off a starfish´s leg, it grows a new one, and the old leg can grow into an entirely new starfish.
 What´s the hidden power behind the success of Wikipedia, craigslist, and Skype?
 What do eBay and General Electric have in common with the abolitionist and women´s rights movements?
 What fundamental choice put General Motors and Toyota on vastly different paths?
 How could winning a Supreme Court case be the biggest mistake MGM could have made?
 After five years of ground-breaking research, Ori Brafman and Rod Beckstrom share some unexpected answers, gripping stories, and a tapestry of unlikely connections.
 The Starfish and the Spider argues that organizations fall into two categories: traditional ´´spiders´´, which have a rigid hierarchy and top-down leadership, and revolutionary ´´starfish´´, which rely on the power of peer relationships.
 The Starfish and the Spider explores what happens when starfish take on spiders (such as the music industry vs. Napster, Kazaa, and the P2P services that followed).
 It reveals how established companies and institutions, from IBM to Intuit to the U.S. government, are also learning how to incorporate starfish principles to achieve success.
 This audiobook explores: How the Apaches fended off the powerful Spanish army for 200 years The power of a simple circle The importance of catalysts who have an uncanny ability to bring people together How the Internet has become a breeding ground for leaderless organizations How Alcoholics Anonymous has reached untold millions with only a shared ideology and without a leader 1.
 Language: English.
 Narrator: Sean Pratt.
 Audio sample: http://samples.audible.de/bk/gdan/000096/bk_gdan_000096_sample.mp3.
 Digital audiobook in aax.